-- D. Accessory unit intended to shelter animals or property. - E. Bed and Breakfast Establishment services offered in any single family owner-occupied dwelling provided that no more than three sleeping rooms are available for occupancy and that only breakfast meals are offered. - F. Additional Business a business not normally associated with the existing business(es) or a business owned or operated by another person and which: - 1. requires physical expansion by 300 or more square feet of floor space; and/or - requires substantial expansion in the use of the grounds including parking; and/or - 3. requires substantial expansion of water supply, septic system, waste disposal or drainage; and/or - 4. results in increased pollution, such as noise, air, fumes or water; and/or - 5. results in substantially increased traffic; and/or - 6. results in increased demand for municipal services including, but not limited to, fire protection, police services, road maintenance, etc.; and/or - 7. has a substantial effect on the aesthetics or character of the town or the neighborhood or differs with the Master Plan. - G. Buildable Acre Buildable acre shall be defined, as the area of land needed to calculate the minimum lot size by excluding the following element of the land: - 1.
-Wetlands as defined in the Town of Bradford Zoning Ordinance. - 2.
-Steep slopes with a vertical change in elevation greater than 20 feet at a slope of 33% (one foot rise in three feet) covering more than 5,000 contiguous square feet.
+A business not normally associated with the existing business(es) or a business owned or operated by another person and which:

+- 1. Requires physical expansion by 300 or more square feet of floor space; and/or - 2.
+Requires substantial expansion in the use of the grounds including parking; and/or - 3.
+Requires substantial expansion of water supply, septic system, waste disposal or drainage; and/or - 4.
+Results in increased pollution, such as noise, air, fumes or water; and/or

+- 5. Results in substantially increased traffic; and/or - 6.
+Results in increased demand for municipal services including, but not limited to, fire protection, police services, road maintenance, etc.; and/or - 7.
+Has a substantial effect on the aesthetics or character of the town or neighborhood or differs with the Master Plan.

+G. Buildable Acre:

+Buildable acre shall be defined as the area of land needed to calculate the minimum lot size by excluding the following element of land:

+- 1. Wetlands as defined in the Town of Bradford Zoning Ordinance. - 2.
+Steep slopes with a vertical change in elevation greater than 20 feet at a slope of 33% (one-foot rise in three feet) covering more than 5,000 contiguous square feet.
 This does not limit building location but is for the purpose of calculating minimum lot size.
-The natural slope of the land shall not be disturbed or altered in grade to meet this requirement, unless such alteration has been permitted per an approved excavation plan per RSA 155-E by the Bradford Planning Board. - 3.
-Severe steep slope with a vertical change in elevation greater than 20 feet at a slope of 50% or more (one foot rise in two feet) covering more than 5,000 contiguous square feet shall not be disturbed or used for building purposes. - 4.
-Land as defined as area of special flood hazard as defined in the Bradford Flood Plain Ordinance, referred to as 100 year flood zone. - H. Building means any structure used or intended for supporting or sheltering any use or occupancy. - I. Building Footprint means the area of a structure's primary living space located on a foundation or that which supported the primary living space. - J. Building Inspector means the Board of Selectmen or that person whom they shall designate.
+The natural slope of the land shall not be disturbed or altered in grade to meet this requirement, unless such alteration has been permitted per an approved excavation plan per RSA 155-E by the Bradford Planning Board. - 1.
+Severe steep slope with a vertical change in elevation greater than 20 feet at a slope of 50% or more (one-foot rise in two feet) covering more than 5,000 contiguous square feet shall not be disturbed or used for building purposes. - 2.
+Land as defined as areas of special flood hazard as defined in the Bradford Flood Plain Ordinance, referred to as the 100-year flood zone.